Our 2016 rankings of the top fashion design schools in the South.

 3. North Carolina State University, Raleigh, North Carolina

-North Carolina State University (NC State) was established in 1887.
-It is home to 33,989 students enrolled in more than 300 degree programs across 12 colleges and 65 academic departments.
+North Carolina State University (NC State) has been in existence since 1887.
+The school is home to 24,015 students enrolled in more than 300 degree programs across 12 colleges and 65 academic departments.
 The College of Textiles houses the Department of Textile and Apparel Technology and Management (TATM).
 The Department offers several unique programs for aspiring fashion designers.

 Undergraduate offerings include a BS in Fashion and Textile Design and a BS in Fashion and Textile Management with a Concentration in Fashion Development and Product Management.
-Graduate offerings include both a Master of Textiles (MT) and a Master of Science (MS) in Textiles.
-Specializations for designers include Textile and Fashion Design, and Textile Technology.
+Graduate offerings include both a Master of Textiles (MT) and an MS in Textiles.
+Design Specializations include Textile and Fashion Design, and Textile Technology.

 TATM fashion students have access to spacious studios outfitted with the latest technology to design textile products and fabrics as well as prototypes.
 Students may also participate in TATM’s “study abroad-friendly” semester in their junior year, which prevents students from falling behind in their classes.
 Study abroad locations may include France, the Czech Republic, Australia and India.